 - Leave plant stems standing over the winter and into the spring so that overwintering insect eggs can hatch.

 - Let your neighbors know what you’re up to.
 Display a sign that says you are creating wildlife habitat and that your lawn care choices are intentional.
-You can certify your yard as an environmental-friendly landscape through Conservation@Home and the National Wildlife Federation.
+You can certify your yard as an environmental-friendly landscape through The Conservation Foundation’s Conservation@Home program and the National Wildlife Federation.

 Frankly, some of these suggestions might be a hard sell.
 We’ve grown attached to our lawns—some of us take pride in maintaining it to a T. If you’ve sought out this article and read this far, you’re at least considering ways to benefit the environment at home.
 Start small by raising the height of your mower or by transitioning a chunk of your yard to native flowers and grasses.
 As movements like No Mow May and Conservation@Home continue to grow, accepted lawn care practices will too.